 A siphon coffee maker allows you to put on a show for others while you look like a mad scientist of caffeine, and make them something smooth and rich.

 However, there is such a thing as a bad siphon.
-The best siphon coffee maker models on our list all represent something, and that is perfect calibration.
+The best siphon coffee maker models on our list all represent something: perfect calibration.

-It’s dead simple to manufacture one of these nowadays, so most of them can produce similar tasting coffee with a great level of smoothness.
+It’s dead simple to manufacture one of these nowadays, so most of them can produce similar tasting coffee with great smoothness.

 That isn’t to say that every siphon coffee maker is made equal, though.